D35P4C1T0/soundbored-personal-pwa/QUICKSTART.md

 ### Icons not showing
 - Generate proper icon files (see `public/ICONS.md`)
-- Rebuild the app: `npm run build`
+- Rebuild the app: `pnpm run build`
 - Clear browser cache and reload

+### TypeScript/ESLint errors
+- Run `pnpm install` to ensure all dependencies are installed
+- Check that Node.js version is 18+
+- Run `pnpm run type-check` to see TypeScript errors
+- Run `pnpm run lint` to see ESLint errors

 ## 🎯 Usage Tips